ATAMProductions/sms2email/README.md

 * Ruby version: ruby '2.1.5'

+* System dependencies:

+-Twilio
+-Mandrill for email
+-redis
-* System dependencies: Twilio, Mandrill for emailredis, 1 web server, 1 worker server
+-Heroku for 1 web server and 1 worker server

 * How to run the test suite: lol

 One neat thing is that this is running on two heroku dynos for free (web + worker).
 The repo is pushed twice to two Heroku apps, one has a dyno worker, the other app has only a dyno web server.

 Simple, free.
-Thanks heroku.
+Thanks Heroku!

 # Loader Test